 The Pen Project | Learn More

-We co-write a magazine called ‘The Pen Project,’ with the incarcerated and those at-risk.
-Through artwork, poetry, testimony, and creative writing the incarcerated share Jesus with fellow inmates, family and friends.
+We co-write a magazine with the incarcerated and those at risk.
+Using their artwork and creative writings, they can tell their story and share the Gospel with fellow inmates, family, and friends.